Making a contract

 there must be an exchange of something of value

-both parties must want the “transaction” to be binding
+both parties must intend to be bound by the transaction

-There can be verbal negotiations leading to an agreement, the two sides closing the distance before coming to terms.
-Or it can happen without any real formalities, as when you buy something from a shop.
+There can be conversations leading to an agreement, as the two sides get closer to a deal before finally agreeing.
+Or it can happen without any real formalities, like when you buy something from a shop.
 Offer, acceptance: done.

-The offer must be capable of being accepted by the other party by just saying “yes.”
-So, a generic “for sale” sign on a used car is not an offer, because there is no price.
+The offer must be so clear that the other party can accept it simply by saying “yes.”
+So a generic “For Sale” sign on a used car isn’t an offer because the terms aren’t clear.
+There’s no price.

 Up until an offer is accepted, the person making it can withdraw it at any time.
-But if the offer is not withdrawn, it becomes binding as soon as it is accepted.
+But a binding contract happens the moment a standing offer is accepted.

 The acceptance of the offer must be an acceptance of, well, that specific offer.
-As it is.
 Any response that changes the terms (“You want $100 for that lawnmower but I’m willing to give you $90”) is considered a counteroffer.
 Now you’ve pushed reset.
-The counteroffer is the new offer, and no contract is formed until the other person accepts it.
+The counteroffer is a new offer, and no contract is formed until the other person accepts it.

 If someone gives you a quote, and you agree, that locks in the price.
 They can’t now charge you more.
 You made a contract.